fwupd/fwupd/plugins/nordic-hid/README.md

 ### NordicHidBootloader

-Explicitly set the expected bootloader type: "B0" or "MCUBOOT" This quirk must be set for devices without support of `bootloader variant` DFU option.
+Explicitly set the expected bootloader type: "B0", "MCUBOOT" or "MCUBOOT+XIP".
+This quirk must be set for devices without support of `bootloader variant` DFU option.

 ### NordicHidGeneration